appharbor/ConsolR/README.md

 This means that you can access and modify the application's state and run any code you want, which could render the application useless or harmful.

-Future versions may allow for the execution of code inside a "cloned" application domain that reduce the risks associated with

 ConsolR is based on the excellent [Compilify project](https://github.com/Compilify/Compilify) by Justin Rusbatch.

 ## Installing with NuGet